 But looking only at the direct contributions of family-based immigrants undervalues the benefit of the current policy.
 Our universities draw some of the brightest minds from all over the world.
 Generous family immigration policies encourage these highly talented individuals to put down roots in the United States with the understanding that parents and other family members will someday be able to join them here if they choose.

-Without this explanation, we should reject radical changes that will stop U.S. citizens from bringing family members, such as aging parents, to live with them and
+Without this explanation, we should reject radical changes that will stop U.S. citizens from bringing family members, such as aging parents, to live with them and upend a system that has seen generations of immigrants and their descendants powering our country’s character, culture, and economy.

 Aaron Hall is a partner at Joseph Law Firm in Aurora, Colorado.
 His practice focuses on removal defense, immigration consequences of criminal convictions, family-based immigration, and naturalization.
 He currently serves on the American Immigration Lawyers Association (AILA) ICE Liaison Committee and frequently presents on immigration law around the country.